Vanishing spray: History

-In 2000, Brazilian inventor Heine Allemagne developed the spray under the name "Spuni" (pronounced SPOO-nee, from espuma, the Portuguese word for foam).
+In 2000, Brazilian inventor Heine Allemagne developed the spray under the name "Spuni" (from espuma, the Portuguese word for foam).
 Its first use in a professional level was in the 2001 Brazilian Championship, Copa João Havelange.
 Referees unanimously approved its use and the spray was since adopted in Brazilian competitions.
 An international patent application for "Spuni" was filed by its inventor on March 31, 2000 and the patent granted on October 29, 2002.
 Since then, the spray has been used in many international football competitions.
 In June 2014 the spray's latest commercial version, "9-15", made its debut in the FIFA 2014 World Cup.
 "9-15" was developed by Argentinian entrepreneur Pablo Silva and its commercial production started in 2008.

 In 2018, Allemagne publicly alleged that FIFA have not paid him for the spray, instead continuing to produce and use the spray without paying royalties.
 In December 2017, a Brazilian court acknowledged Allemagne's patent and ordered FIFA to stop using the spray in its competitions; FIFA have refused to comply, arguing that the Brazilian courts have no jurisdiction over them.

 The 2011 Copa América tournament was the first tournament for national teams to use the spray.
 Its success caused it to be adopted by several national leagues in 2011 in America, including Major League Soccer.
 It has also been used in the 2013 FIFA U-20 World Cup in Turkey, the 2014 UEFA European Under-17 Championship in Malta and Gozo, and the 2014 FIFA World Cup in Brazil.